MetPX/sarracenia/doc/Install.rst

 The C client is available in prebuilt binaries in the launchpad repositories alongside the python packages.
 The librabbitmq-0.8.0 has been backported to ubuntu 16.04 and 14.04 to satisfy sarrac's dependency.
 For other architectures or distributions, git clone https://github.com/MetPX/sarrac and compile on any linux system, as long as librabbitmq dependency is satisfied.
+Note that the package does not build or run on non-linux systems.